f4taal/f4taal.github.io/_posts/2025-20-11-Phishing-attack.md

 1.  **High Personalization:** Attackers do their research.
 They research about you on social media platforms like LinkedIn and Facebook to see who your boss is, identify your department, or learn what projects you are currently working on.
 2.  **Established Trust:** With this acquired information, they craft emails with real, recognizable details.
 You are much more likely to trust these references and lower your defenses.
 3.  **The "Malicious Document" Connection:** In sophisticated attacks, hackers often use spearphishing to deliver their initial payload embedded in a PDF, Excel, or Word document.
-These files are tailored to look legitimate, for example, appearing to come from your Finance Department.
+These files are designed to appear legitimate, for example, by seeming to originate from your Finance Department.

 ***